-Thank you for joining Wellpath for the COVID-19 Partner Webinar on Thursday, May 14, 2020.
-A special thank you to Captain William Teel from the Las Vegas Metropolitan Police Department for joining Wellpath to share his insights about looking towards the future in this pandemic.
-Click here to access the “Back to Normal” study from The University of Tennessee County Technical…
+Thank you for joining Wellpath for the COVID-19 Partner Webinar on Thursday, June 11, 2020.
+A special thank you to David Pomaville, Director of Public Health in Fresno County, California, for joining Wellpath to share his important insights about moving forward, and how the public and correctional healthcare can work together to build a healthier community.
+Click here to access the…

 - CDC Morbidity and Mortality Weekly Reports (MMWR) >>